8n8/bigwebthing/README.md

 # Storing

-Data is stored:
+A user's data consists of a set of immutable messages.
+Messages can be added to the set but not removed.
+Messages are stored:

 1. in a local cache (indexedDB)
-2. on a backup server
+2. on a cloud backup server

 The cost of the server is met by customer subscriptions.
 It is free for anyone to use the server to communicate with a subscriber, but only subscribers can communicate with non-subscribers.

 ## Data format

-All a person's data is represented as a set of messages.
 A message can be either a document or a program.
 In Haskell syntax, a document is:

 ```
 data Document